percona/k8spsmdb-docs/docs/backups-restore.md

         !!! note

-            Full backup objects available with the `kubectl get psmdb-backup` command have a "Latest restorable time" information field handy when selecting a backup to restore.
+            <a name="backups-latest-restorable-time"></a> Full backup objects available with the `kubectl get psmdb-backup` command
+            have a "Latest restorable time" information field handy when selecting a backup to restore.
 You can easily query the backup for this information as follows: